Step 1: Attend an Orientation

 Step 3: Attend the Appropriate Training

-The 15-hour PRIDE training is offered by Cabrillo College free of charge.
-This training is offered four times a year in English and once a year in Spanish. the next PRIDE class begins January, 2015 (date TBD).
+The 15-hour Fostering Foundations training is offered by Cabrillo College free of charge.
+This training is offered four times a year in English and once a year in Spanish. the next Fostering Foundations class begins in September.

 Step 4: Have an Interview and Home Inspection